 - About Us

-BEIJING (MNI) - The yuan rose against the U.S. dollar Monday morning even
+BEIJING (MNI) - The yuan was stronger against the U.S. dollar on Wednesday

-though the People's Bank of China set a weaker daily fixing.
+even though the People's Bank of China set a weaker fixing rate for the day.

 --MNI Beijing Bureau; +86 (10) 8532-5998; email: firstname.lastname@example.org